-The HT815D0 plays groups according to the key input.
+The HT817D0 plays groups on the basis of the key input.
 A group can be made up of one or more sections.
 When a key is triggered, the corresponding group is played immediately.
 For example, triggering KEY2 plays group 2, and so on.
 The same section is allowed to appear in different groups.
 However, KEY1 can be made up of multiple groups when it is optioned as a sequential or random key.
-Otherwise, each key is composed of one group only.
+Otherwise, each key is comprised by one group only.